Other Exercises

 But you who philosophize disgrace and criticize all fears,

-To show all's equal and that the are on the level
+To show that all's and that the courts are on the level

-And that the strings in the ain't pulled and persuaded
+And that the in the ain't and persuaded

-that the cops have chased after and caught 'em
+Once that the cops have chased after and 'em

 Who just happened to be feelin' that way without warnin'.